2024-2025 Workplan

 1. 2024-2025 Island County Comprehensive Plan Update

-Island County is conducting a periodic update to its comprehensive plan to help shape growth in the county over the next 20 years.
-ARCIC has been working to provide input into the agriculture sections of the Land Use, Natural Resources, and Economic Development elements.
+Island County is conducting a periodic update to its comprehensive plan to help shape growth in our county over the next 20 years, scheduled for completion in December 2025.

-On December 5, 2024, ARCIC held a Farmer Town Hall to present 13 recommendations to the comprehensive plan that the American Farmland Trust (AFT) assisted ARCIC in developing.
+Sponsored by ARCIC, we presented 13 recommendations to the current comprehensive plan that the American Farmland Trust (AFT) assisted ARCIC in developing.
 The 35+ farmers present provided feedback and went through a series of group exercises to set priorities.

 Stay Informed: Sign up to receive email notices here about the comprehensive plan updates from the Island County Planning Department.